Think about joining an exercise class to maintain motivation

 Research evidence suggests that people undertaking a regular tai chi programme can show significant improvements in areas such as balance, flexibility, posture, muscle strength, breathing control, cardiovascular function, mental state and even disease activity.

-Be aware that spinning involves a lot of leg movements that could irritate knee and hip pain.
+Spinning involves a lot of leg movements that could irritate any knee and hip pain.
 The class does not work all leg muscles equally so it would be important to include other forms of strengthening exercise into your weekly exercise programme.

 After the class it is important that you stretch yourself out as the class will involve spending time in a hunched position.